Most of the time, PPC marketing focuses on Search Ads so much that we forget just how incredibly diversified the pay-per-click realm really is.

 - If you have no clue what websites to hone in on to place your display ads, gain further insight using referral site data in Google Analytics.

 - Make sure you have a tight ad schedule to start with.
 Display ads are notorious for spending budget quickly.

 - Frequency capping set an initial cap per user to 5-7 impressions per day.

 Was this an eye-opener or what?
-Now that you’ve got the basics down for display advertising, it’s time to get started on exploring your options and getting acquainted with Google Display Network (GDN) and Microsoft Audience Network (MSAN).
+Now that you’ve got the basics down for display advertising, it’s time to start exploring your options and get acquainted with Google Display Network (GDN) and Microsoft Audience Network (MSAN).

-PPC marketing is not all about the search network; many prospects will find it more attractive if you offer a more robust suite of paid advertising for their business.
-Not to mention, more comfortable in increasing their marketing budget to accommodate for a more intricate PPC marketing strategy.
+PPC marketing is not all about the search network, but many prospects will find it more attractive if you offer a more robust suite of paid advertising for their business.
+They’ll also feel more comfortable increasing their marketing budget to accommodate for a more experienced PPC agency.